sangwook236/SWAF/README.md

 ## Introduction

 The objective of this analysis framework is to support:
-* Machine Learning
+* Statistical Inference, Machine Learning
-* Statistical Inference
-* Artificial Intelligence
-* Data Analysis
+* Artificial Intelligence, Data Analysis
-* Pattern Recognition
-* Computer Vision
+* Pattern Recognition, Computer Vision

 SWAF does integrate a lot of algorithms implemented using C#, Java, and C/C++ into a single framework.